ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ![chart-Total-Active-Staking-Nodes](/uploads/chart-Total-Active-Staking-Nodes-November.png)

-November saw a decrease in active staking nodes to 7,541, however as stated above, the actual number of staking nodes in November is likely under-reported.
+November saw a decrease in active staking nodes to 7,541, however as stated above, the actual number of staking nodes in November is likely under-represented from this network data snapshot.

 ## Total Connectable Nodes